Joy-Johns/UpdatedJoyPort/README.md

   ## Questions
   Should you have any questions or concerns about this repo, feel free to launch an issue or email me at JRJ20716@gmail.com.
-To see more of my projects, visit https://github.com/Joy-Johns. a total of four submissions.
+To see more of my projects, visit https://github.com/Joy-Johns.